-Women’s Health.
-This one year half-time clinical-research position entails involvement on a clinical-research project focused on a group intervention for preventing suicidal behavior in abused, African American women (Grady Nia Project).
-The fellow is a member of an interdisciplinary research team and is expected to take a leadership role in the research efforts of the team (e.g., community outreach, supervising/training, data analysis, manuscript preparation, etc).
-The person will also be involved in the conduct of group, individual, and family interventions for abused, suicidal African American women.
+Suicide Prevention Clinical Research.
+This one year half-time clinical-research position entails involvement on a clinical-research project focused on a group intervention for preventing suicidal behavior in African American women and men (Grady Nia Project, Grady Compassion and Meditation Program).
+The fellow is a member of an interdisciplinary research team and is expected to take a leadership role in the research efforts of the team (e.g., program implementation, community outreach, supervising/training, data analysis, manuscript preparation, grant writing, etc).
+The person will also be involved in the conduct of group, individual, and family interventions for suicidal African American women and men.
 This person will also aid in the recruitment of study participants, which includes community outreach efforts.
-This position is funded through a grant from the National Institute of Mental Health.

 HIV/AIDS Clinical Research.
 This one year half-time clinical research position involves work on a research intervention designed to test a model of retention in HIV/AIDS primary care among individuals living with HIV disease and cocaine use who have previously been lost to care.
 The fellow is a member of an interdisciplinary clinical research team and is primarily responsible for implementing the substance use intervention for the study, which follows a combined motivational enhancement therapy/cognitive-behavior therapy treatment protocol.
 This position is funded through a grant from the National Institute on Drug Abuse.